 SpotCollector Online Help Contents

-The Spot Database tab contains 9 panels.
+The Spot Database tab contains 9 panels and a Pre-filter button.

 |Pathname||Specifies the full pathname of the Spot Database|